 Other FoE publications:

 - An ever-increasing number of consumer products contain silver nanoparticles (cling wrap, refrigerators, washing machines, socks, tooth paste, 'Band Aids', vacuum cleaners, disinfectants).
 In fact, according to the consumer products inventory hosted by the Woodrow Wilson Center for International Scholars' Project on Emerging Nanotechnologies, nanosilver may be the most common nanomaterial now used in consumer products.
-In response to growing concerns about the toxicity risks of nanosilver, Friends of the Earth Australia has prepared a detailed background paper on nanosilver (see Media release from where the report can be downloaded) The paper outlines the threat of nanosilver to soil, water and human health.
+In response to growing concerns about the toxicity risks of nanosilver, Friends of the Earth Australia has prepared a detailed background paper on nanosilver (see the report) The paper outlines the threat of nanosilver to soil, water and human health.
 The paper also discusses regulatory issues surrounding the use of nanosilver and reviews the toxicological literature.

 - A report into nanotechnology and food which raises serious concerns about the potential risks posed by the emerging technology.
 The report shows that there are at least 104 food products on sale internationally containing nano-ingredients and calls for a halt to the sale of nanofoods until they can be shown to be safe.
 Out of the laboratory and on to our plates: Nanotechnology in food and agriculture

-- Nanosafe Australia - a group of Australian toxicologists and risk assessors, who have formed a research network to address the issues concerning the occupational and environmental health and safety of nanomaterials.
+- Nanosafe Australia - a group of Australian toxicologists and risk assessors, who formed a research network to address the issues concerning the occupational and environmental health and safety of nanomaterials.
 Nanosafe has done some very interesting work identifying characteristics which could identify nanoparticles and materials of particular concern.
+There are some resources which can be downloaded from this page.

 - A report released by the Australia Institute, by nano-ethics researcher Dr Fern Wickson: What you should know about nano which echoes union concerns regarding the implications of the government's decision to develop "evidence-based policy" for nanotechnology, particularly in the light of a lack of adequate research.
 Dr Wickson's report calls for greater transparency and public engagement about nanotech risks on what she calls 'the experiment that is nanoscale sciences and technologies'.

-- The Nanomaterials page on the NICNAS website (the Federal Government Regulatory Authority for Industrial Chemicals) website, information sheets on Nanomaterials.
+- The Nanotechnology and Nanomaterials page on the NICNAS website (the Federal Government Regulatory Authority for Industrial Chemicals) website, information sheets on Nanomaterials.

 - Classification of Carbon Nanotubes as Hazardous Chemicals October 2012